Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

         ::operator delete(tmpBuffer);
 ```

-Using these two observations we have a re-write of the copy assignment operator.
+Using these two observations we have a rewrite of the copy assignment operator.

 ```cpp Copy Assignment (Try 3)
 class Vector